opensearch-project/documentation-website/docs/sql/workbench.md

 # Query Workbench

-Use the Query workbench to easily run on-demand SQL queries, translate SQL into its REST equivalent, and view and save results as text, JSON, JDBC, or CSV.
+Use the Query Workbench to easily run on-demand SQL queries, translate SQL into its REST equivalent, and view and save results as text, JSON, JDBC, or CSV.

 ## Quick start